leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-32.md

 Once a candidate pair has been nominated for a data stream, the connection address, port and transport protocol in each "c=" and "m=" line associated with that data stream MUST match the data associated with the nominated pair for that data stream.
 In addition, the offerer only includes SDP candidates representing the local candidates of the nominated candidate pair.
 The offerer MUST NOT include any other SDP candidate attributes in the subsequent offer.

-In addition, if the agent is controlling, it MUST include the a=remote-candidates attribute for each data stream whose check list is in the completed state.
+In addition, if the agent is controlling, it MUST include the "a=remote-candidates" attribute for each data stream whose check list is in the completed state.
 The attribute contains the remote candidates corresponding to the nominated pair in the valid list for each component of that data stream.
 It is needed to avoid a race condition whereby the controlling agent chooses its pairs, but the updated offer beats the connectivity checks to the controlled agent, which doesn't even know these pairs are valid, let alone selected.
 See Appendix B for elaboration on this race condition.

 ##### 3.4.1.3.
 Procedures for Lite Implementations

-If the ICE state is running, a lite implementation MUST include all of its candidates for each component of each data stream in a=candidate attribute in any subsequent offer.
+If the ICE state is running, a lite implementation MUST include all of its candidates for each component of each data stream in "a=candidate" attribute in any subsequent offer.
 The candidates are formed identical to the procedures for initial offers.

 A lite implementation MUST NOT add additional host candidates in a subsequent offer.
 If an agent needs to offer additional candidates, it MUST restart ICE.
 Similarly, the username fragments or passwords MUST remain the same as used previously.
-If an agent needs to change one of these, it MUST restart ICE for that media stream.
+If an agent needs to change one of these, it MUST restart ICE for that data stream.

 If ICE has completed for a data stream and if the agent is controlled, the default destination for that data stream MUST be set to the remote candidate of the candidate pair for that component in the valid list.
 For a lite implementation, there is always just a single candidate pair in the valid list for each component of a data stream.
 Additionally, the agent MUST include a candidate attribute for each default destination.

-If ICE state is completed and if the agent is controlling (which only happens when both agents are lite), the agent MUST include the a=remote-candidates attribute for each data stream.
+If ICE state is completed and if the agent is controlling (which only happens when both agents are lite), the agent MUST include the "a=remote-candidates" attribute for each data stream.
 The attribute contains the remote candidates from the candidate pairs in the valid list (one pair for each component of each data stream).

 #### 3.4.2.
 Sending Subsequent Answer

-If ICE is Completed for a data stream, and the offer for that data stream lacked the a=remote-candidates attribute, the rules for construction of the answer are identical to those for the offerer, except that the answerer MUST NOT include the a=remote-candidates attribute in the answer.
+If ICE is Completed for a data stream, and the offer for that data stream lacked the "a=remote-candidates" attribute, the rules for construction of the answer are identical to those for the offerer, except that the answerer MUST NOT include the "a=remote-candidates" attribute in the answer.

-A controlled agent will receive an offer with the a=remote-candidates attribute for a data stream when its peer has concluded ICE processing for that data stream.
+A controlled agent will receive an offer with the "a=remote-candidates" attribute for a data stream when its peer has concluded ICE processing for that data stream.
 This attribute is present in the offer to deal with a race condition between the receipt of the offer, and the receipt of the Binding Response that tells the answerer the candidate that will be selected by ICE.
 See Appendix B for an explanation of this race condition.
 Consequently, processing of an offer with this attribute depends on the winner of the race.

 The agent forms a candidate pair for each component of the data stream by:

-*  Setting the remote candidate equal to the offerer's default destination for that component (i.e. the contents of the "m=" and "c=" lines for RTP, and the a=rtcp attribute for RTCP)
+*  Setting the remote candidate equal to the offerer's default destination for that component (i.e. the contents of the "m=" and "c=" lines for RTP, and the "a=rtcp" attribute for RTCP)

-*  Setting the local candidate equal to the transport address for that same component in the a=remote-candidates attribute in the offer.
+*  Setting the local candidate equal to the transport address for that same component in the "a=remote-candidates" attribute in the offer.

 The agent then sees if each of these candidate pairs is present in the valid list.
 If a particular pair is not in the valid list, the check has "lost" the race.
 Call such a pair a "losing pair".